FUNCTIONAL REHABILITATION AND EXERCISE PROGRAMS

 Christchurch & Canterbury

-Carmyn went to The University of Stellenbosch in South Africa and has worked as an Exercise Physiologist for 8 years.
-Carmyn specialises in providing treatment for a range of chronic and orthopaedic conditions with her favourites being stroke, mental health as well as cancer rehabilitation where she has always included a wellness focus to her exercise programming.
+Carmyn went to The University of Stellenbosch in South Africa and has worked as an Exercise Physiologist since 2015.
+Carmyn specialises in providing treatment for a range of chronic and orthopedic conditions with her favorites being cardiac, mental health as well as cancer rehabilitation where she has always included a wellness focus to her exercise programming.

 Cathy Barakat